- When and where is The Handmade Market?

 If you submit two applications based on categories, and both categories are juried in, you will be offered one space but will be able to sell both categories.
 Be aware that if you submit two category applications and only one is juried in, you have to be able to fill your space with goods from just that one category.
 If you don’t think you could, we suggest applying in the “multiple categories” category instead and be sure to represent both categories well in your application images and description.

 If you submit two applications based on space size, you will be juried into and offered only one space.
-Be aware, if you are offered a table space, you MUST be able to fit your display on top of a 2.5 feet by 6 feet table.
+Be aware, if you are offered a table space, you MUST be able to fit your display on top of a 2.5 feet by 6 feet table, or 6ft x 5ft footprint if you opt out of the table.
 There are no exceptions.

 If it sounds like we are being too stringent on applying across categories or sizes, let us explain.
 We are a relatively small sized show in terms of artist count.
 We try to ensure that every artist at our show stands out in his/her own right, and that the mix of artists creates a body of unique creations, instead of you having to compete with lots of other artists who who make similar items.